-How To Diagnose A High Idle RPM
+How To Diagnose A High Engine Idle RPM

 A high idle can have a minor impact on fuel efficiency and engine wear and is a potential safety risk because the vehicle can take off when you release the brakes.